- News & events

 We will review stage 1 applications and let you know within a few weeks if you have been selected by the committee and are invited to apply to stage 2.

-If you are selected, stage 2 will require a short phone interview.
+If you are selected, stage 2 will require a short phone interview in early to mid-May.
 After the interview, we will let you know if you have been selected to go forward to stage 3.

 Stage 3 Application Process

-Those who are selected to go forward will apply officially to SFU.
-Applications through the SFU online application system must be complete (including two letters of reference) no later than January 15, 2020.
-We will pay the application fee for you.
-You will need to have official transcripts from all of your previous post-secondary education sent directly to SFU as well as two letters of reference.
+The individuals who are selected to go forward will apply officially to SFU through the SFU online application system.
+You will need to pay the application fee, but we will reimburse you for this later.
+You will also need to have official transcripts from all of your previous post-secondary education sent directly to SFU as well as two letters of reference.

-For the successful applicant, a formal offer letter will come directly from SFU (probably in April or May, 2020) to begin the program in September 2020.
+For the successful applicant, a formal offer letter will come directly from SFU (probably in July, 2021) to begin the program in September 2021.